RWS/ISHServer/README.md

 ```

 If you want to manually make the files available to the module then copy them to the location provided by `Get-ISHServerFolderPath`.
-As an alternative, the `Get-ISHPrerequisites` cmdlet offers the option to download the files from a known location and will take care of everything.
+As an alternative, the `Get-ISHPrerequisites` cmdlet offers the option to download the files will take care of everything.
-Current options are:

-- FTP.
-Just provide the ftp hostname, a relative folder path containing the above files and the credentials. e.g. `Get-ISHPrerequisites -Credential $Credential -FTPFolder $folderPath -FTPHost $host`.

 ## Installing and configuring